 Luke had already flicked open the cover on his note pad and quickly scribbled down notes as the old man made his suggestions.
-When Luke lifted his eyes he noticed the old man was smiling.
-He had a look of satisfaction over his face.
+When Luke lifted his eyes he noticed the old man had a satisfied look on his face.

 ‘Now…doesn’t that feel better to have talked through your problems...?’
 The old man asked.
 ‘Better than the alternative...’
 He flicked an arthritic finger at the shot glasses.

-Luke nodded and smiled.
+Luke nodded and smiled his agreement.
 In the short time he had known the old guy Luke had actually grown to like him.
 The old man was harmless and just trying to help, possibly even trying to revive the passion he had back in the day.
 Maybe he was trying to relive the chase from when he was an active cop all those years ago.

-The old man picked up his hat.
+The old man lifted his hat.
 ‘Well…It’s getting late for an old man like me...’

 Luke raised his hand.
 ‘Do you have to go…?’ he asked.
-The old man paused while he regarded Luke and then placed his hat back on the table.
+The old man paused, then placed his hat back on the table.

 ‘No…not right away.
 Why?
 What’s wrong?
 Are there more cases…?’